sike25/cisco/README.md

 # CISCO virtual experience
 The tasks for the CISCO Virtual Experience on Forage
+Displaying results from a HTTP request to the ipify API on a React dashboard

 ## Task Five: Final Task
 Create a short video with OBS showcasing Sextant.